JulieGumerman/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+  _A token is your password, only encrypted, and it is used to verify that you really are you when you log in._

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+  _Most of that happens on the back end of things.
+However, React developers can create private routes that ensure that only users with valid tokens can access those routes; everyone else will be redirected to a login or sign-in page._

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+  _Web servers tell physical servers what to do!
+When a user types in a web address, web servers ind the server with that code and returns the info to the users_

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The methods are Create, Read, Update, and Delete.

 ## Project Set Up